-:special-purpose

-A flavor used for some internal or kludgey purpose by a particular program, which is not intended for general use.
+:special-purpose A flavor that is not intended for general use, used for some internal or kludgey purpose by a particular program.

-This documentation can be viewed with the si:describe-flavor function (see page 19) or the editor's Meta-X Describe Flavor command (see page 30).
+This documentation can be viewed with the describe-flavor function (see page 342) or the editor's Meta-X Describe Flavor command (see page 358).

-1.10 Flavor Families
+20.9 Flavor Families